-Our Dementia Care Homes in Hampshire specialise in residential and dementia care and have been thoughtfully designed with dementia care specifically in mind.
+Our Care Homes in Hampshire specialise in residential and dementia care and have been thoughtfully designed with dedicated dementia care areas.
 We studied the best dementia care homes around the world, alongside taking advice from Stirling University (a leading authority in dementia) to ensure that we catered for the unique needs of our residents with dementia.
 As a result, our Homes are safe and secure, but importantly, provide a comfortable and homely environment where residents are encouraged to be independent and make full use of our wide range of facilities and grounds.

-With a ratio of staff to residents that well exceeds industry norms, we fully appreciate that residents suffering from dementia need expert, high quality care.
-To support this, our care teams receive specialist independent dementia care training provided by the Alzheimer’s Society to ensure that our experienced staff develop their in-depth understanding of our residents’ needs and requirements.
+With a ratio of staff to residents that well exceeds industry norms, we fully appreciate that residents living from dementia need expert, high quality care.
+To support this, our care teams receive specialist independent dementia care training to ensure that our experienced staff develop their in-depth understanding of our residents’ needs and requirements.

 What is Dementia?